-Wong Yuen Kuai, Lucien, a Singaporean, aged 61, is an independent non-executive director of Hap Seng Plantations Holdings Berhad and was appointed to this position on 9 August 2007.
+Wong Yuen Kuai, Lucien, a Singaporean, aged 62, is an independent non-executive director of Hap Seng Plantations Holdings Berhad and was appointed to this position on 9 August 2007.

 Mr. Wong is also the chairman of Maritime and Port Authority of Singapore and Singapore International Arbitration Centre, a member of the Board of Trustees for the Singapore Business Federation and a non-executive director of Temasek Holdings (Private) Limited.
-He also sits on the board of Singapore Airlines Limited and Singapore Press Holdings Limited, both are companies listed on the Singapore Stock Exchange.
+He also sits on the board of Singapore Airlines Limited and Singapore Press Holdings Limited, both are companies listed on the Mainboard of the Singapore Exchange Securities Trading Limited.